PeggyJV/sommelier/app/upgrades/v4/README.md

 ## Summary of changes

 * Switch to use of the upgrade module
+* Delete the allocation module, which was unused
 * Add the cork module for receiving arbitrary logic calls
 * Add the cellarfees module to provide a module account for cellar fees to be bridged to
 * Support sending to specified module accounts over the bridge